Avanade/Beef/samples/My.Hr/docs/Employee-Search.md

 ## End-to-End testing

-For the purposes of this sample un-comment the region `GetByArgs`.
+For the purposes of this sample un-comment the region `GetByArgs` within `EmployeeTest.cs`.
 Execute the tests and ensure they all pass as expected.

+As extra homework, you should also consider implementing unit testing for the validator.

 <br/>

 ## Conclusion

 At this stage we now have added and tested the employee search, in addition to the employee CRUD APIs.

-Next we will implement the employee termination endpoint.
+Next we will implement the [employee termination](./Employee-Terminate.md) endpoint.